 Hairdressers/barbers usually earn

-Self-employed hairdressers/barbers may earn more depending on the success of their business.
+Hairdressers/barbers running their own business may earn more than this, but their income depends on the success of the business.

 What you will do

 Hairdressers/barbers may do some or all of the following:

 - consult with clients about the style and cut they want

 - wash, cut, colour, style and blow-wave hair

 - shave and trim beards and moustaches